Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: Introduction

 Reinforcement learning (RL) has been developed to tackle complex control problems in largely unknown environments.
-Its successful applications range from strategic board games such as chess and Go \citep{silver2016mastering, silver2017mastering} to robotic systems \citep{gu2017deep, khan2020systematic}.
+Its successful applications range from strategic board games such as chess and Go \citep{silver2016mastering,silver2017mastering} to robotic systems \citep{gu2017deep,khan2020systematic}.
 However, RL has been predominantly studied for discrete-time, Markov decision processes (MDPs) with discrete state and control spaces, even though most real-life applications are inherently continuous-time with continuous state space and possibly continuous control space (e.g., autonomous driving, stock trading, and video game playing).
-More importantly, while one can turn a continuous-time problem into a discrete-time MDP upfront by time discretization, such an approach is very sensitive to time step size and performs poorly with small time steps \cite{munos2006policy,tallec2019making,park2021time}.
+More importantly, while one can turn a continuous-time problem into a discrete-time MDP upfront by time and state discretization, such an approach is very sensitive to time step size and performs poorly with small time steps \cite{munos2006policy,tallec2019making,park2021time}.

-While there are studies directly on continuous-time RL, these are rare and far between \citep{baird1994reinforcement,doya2000reinforcement,vamvoudakis2010online,lee2021policy, kim2021hamilton}, overall lacking a systematic and unified theory.
+While there were studies directly on continuous-time RL, these had been rare and far between \citep{baird1994reinforcement,doya2000reinforcement,vamvoudakis2010online,lee2021policy, kim2021hamilton} up to just recent years, overall lacking a systematic and unified theory.
 Starting with \cite{wang2020reinforcement} that introduces an entropy-regularized relaxed control framework for continuous-time RL, a series of subsequent papers \citep{jia2021policy, jia2021policypg, jia2023q} develop theories on policy evaluation, policy gradient, and $q$-learning respectively within this framework.
 This strand of research is characterized by focusing on learning the optimal control policies directly without attempting to estimate or learn the model parameters, underlining a model-free (up to the unknown dynamics being governed by diffusion processes) and data-driven approach.
-The mathematical foundation of the entire theory is the martingale property of certain stochastic processes, the enforcement of which naturally leads to various temporal difference and actor--critic algorithms to train and learn $q$-functions, value functions, and optimal (stochastic) policies.
-Subsequently, there has been active follow-up research with various extensions and applications; see, e.g. \cite{huang2022achieving,dai2023learning,wang2023reinforcement,frikha2023actor, wei2023continuous}.
+The mathematical foundation of the entire theory is the martingale property of certain stochastic processes, the enforcement of which naturally leads to various temporal difference and actor--critic type of RL algorithms to train and learn $q$-functions, value functions, and optimal (stochastic) policies.
+Subsequently, there has been active follow-up research with various extensions and applications; see, e.g. \cite{huang2022achieving,dai2023learning,wang2023reinforcement,frikha2023actor, wei2023continuous,huang2024mean}.